fxlrnrpt/fxlrnrpt/README.md

 > G. stands for Goncharov.
 I wanted to save you the pain of reading my Cyrillic last name.

 :briefcase: I started at software consultancies where I worked to various web, blockchain, and embedded projects.
 Next, I headed front-end development at Hazelcast.
-After that, I contributed to building a next-gen spreadsheet web app at Bricks.
+Shortly after, I contributed to building a next-gen spreadsheet web app at Bricks.
 Now, I am happy to work full-time on Flipper at Facebook.

 :memo: I write about tech in my [small blog](https://blog.goncharov.page/).